 White blood cells: We’ve learned that white blood cells fight off infection, so you might think an elevated white blood cell count is a good thing.
 But it is not necessarily.
 It might also be an indication for chronic inflammation as well as stress, trauma, allergy or certain diseases.

 Inflammation is a natural part of the healing process so acute inflammation is considered a good thing.
-It’s only when inflammation becomes chronic that you want to do something about it to reduce the risk of long-term damage.
+It’s only when inflammation becomes chronic that you want to do something about it and look for an inflammation treatment to reduce the risk of long-term damage.

 Some of the options to treat inflammation include:

 Supplements: There are certain supplements that may help reduce inflammation, such as fish oil (remember, fish is high in anti-inflammatory omega-3 fatty acids), lipoic acid (an antioxidant - helps fight oxidative stress), and curcumin (contains anti-inflammatory properties).

 Certain herbs seem to be able to decrease inflammation.
 These include:

 Corticosteroids: such as cortisol are a type of steroid hormone that decrease inflammation by suppressing the immune system.
 This is especially helpful when it starts attacking healthy tissue as it is the case with autoimmune diseases.
 However, long-term use may lead to other sort of problems such as high blood pressure or osteoperosis.